All 56 countries, territories and regions that are on England’s travel corridor list

 While there are some discrepancies on the two lists — some countries are deemed unsafe by the FCO but don’t have to quarantine on arrival in England, and vice versa — the sweet spot lies wherein a country is shown on both lists.

-If anything, the announcement was a reminder that the government has said that it could change its advice for travel at any moment.
+If anything, the announcements have been a reminder that the government has said that it could change its advice for travel at any moment.

-As it stands now, there are 77 countries on the U.K.’s travel corridor list.
-In other words, if you’re arriving in England from any of the 77 countries or territories on the list, you do not need to self-isolate for 14 days.
-However, if you’re arriving in England from a country not on the list — such as from Spain, Portugal or the United States, among others — you will have to self-isolate for 14 days.
+As of Sunday, 1 November, there are 56 countries, regions or territories on England’s travel corridor list.
+In other words, if you’re arriving in England from any of the 56 countries, territories or regions on the list, you do not need to self-isolate for 14 days.
+However, if you’re arriving in England from a country not on the list — such as from mainland Spain or the Balearics, Italy or the United States, among others — you will have to self-isolate for 14 days.

 Keep in mind that the following countries may not also appear on the FCO’s list of countries that are exempt from its “do not travel” order.
 If you’re eyeing one of the travel corridor destinations, you may want to ensure that it’s also listed on the FCO’s list to ensure you’re not travelling against government advice, which, in most cases, would render your travel insurance invalid.

-It’s also worth noting that just because a country is on the U.K.’s travel corridor list doesn’t mean that Brits will actually be allowed in.
+It’s also worth noting that just because a country is on England’s travel corridor list doesn’t mean that Brits will actually be allowed in.
 Australia, for example, appears on the list, however, Australia’s borders are closed to non-citizens, residents and family members.

-Here are the 77 countries you can travel to without having to isolate on your return to England.
+Here are the 56 countries and territories you can travel to without having to isolate on your return to England as of 4 a.m. on 25 October.

 - St Helena, Ascension and Tristan da Cunha